Style Guide

 Avoid overusing parentheses.
 If the information is important, integrate it into the sentence instead of isolating it.

-Avoid using (s) for pluralsβ
+Avoid using (s) for plurals

-Use β(s)β only if required for legal, contractual, or regulatory text where precision demands explicit acknowledgment of both singular and plural forms.
+Use "(s)" only if required for legal, contractual, or regulatory text where precision demands explicit acknowledgment of both singular and plural forms.
 Otherwise, use the plural form without parentheses.

-Oxford (serial) commasβ
+Oxford (serial) commas

 Do use serial commas.

-β You must install Cargo, Rust, Docker, and the Sui CLI to create a Sui node.
+✅ You must install Cargo, Rust, Docker, and the Sui CLI to create a Sui node.

-β You must install Cargo, Rust, Docker and the Sui CLI to create a Sui node.
+❌ You must install Cargo, Rust, Docker and the Sui CLI to create a Sui node.

 The folder contains 24 files.
 One folder contains 7 files, and the other contains 24 files.
 At least 20 pieces of candy fell off the table.

-Quotation marksβ
+Quotation marks

 Do not use ampersands (&) in content to replace and as the word is more accessible and less error-prone for some programmatic use cases.
-If you absolutely must include an ampersand in content, escape it using &.

 Do not use exclamation marks.
-If you'd like to express excitement, such as:

-Terminology and vocabularyβ
+Terminology and vocabulary

 For consistency, the Sui documentation must use the following terms and phrases with the indicated capitalization (unless sentence structure determines otherwise).
 This list is not exhaustive and will be updated over time.